dwarvesf/playground/Engineering/Data/mapreduce-components.md

 At each reducer the key value pairs coming from different mappers will be merged maintaining the sort order.

 There are two things to note in the picture:
-- the symbols are unique to each reducer meaning even though records from symbol were widespread across multiple mappers they were sent to one reducer.
+- The symbols are unique to each reducer meaning even though records from symbol were widespread across multiple mappers they were sent to one reducer.
 Take a look at symbol `ABC` for instance, `ABC` was found in mapper 1 and `ABC` was also found in mapper 2 but key value pairs for symbol `ABC` is sent to only one reducer, in this case, reducer 1.

   Similarly you can find key value pairs for symbol `STT` in mapper 1 and also in mapper 2 but the key value pairs for `STT` is sent to only one reducer, in this case, reducer 2.

 - Once the key value pairs are copied and merged, the job for reducer is very simple.
 Reducer 1 will run three times, one for each symbol and reducer 2 will run two times, one for each symbol

 Each run will print the symbol and its maximum closing price.
 That's the end to end process in mapreduce.